 |Overview · Academics · The Museum Experience · Faculty · Student Experiences · Contact · TCU|

-The Kimbell Art Museum, often considered one of the finest smaller museums in the world, is just a five-minute drive from TCU, as are the Amon Carter Museum, with its comprehensive collection of American art, and the Modern Art Museum of Fort Worth, which opened a magnificent new building designed by Tadao Ando in 2002.
-Also in Fort Worth is the Sid Richardson Museum, while nearby are found the Dallas Museum of Art, Nasher Sculpture Center, Arlington Museum of Art, Meadows Museum, Museum of African-American American Life and Culture, McKinney Avenue Contemporary, and Trammell and Margaret Crow Collection of Asian Art.
+The art history program is closely linked to the Amon Carter Museum, the Kimbell Art Museum, and the Modern Art Museum of Fort Worth, and the Sid Richardson Collection of Western Art.
+The program also utilizes other significant art resources found in the Fort Worth-Dallas Metroplex, including the Dallas Museum of Art, the Arlington Museum of Art, the Meadows Museum, the Museum of African-American Life and Culture, the McKinney Avenue Contemporary, and the Trammell and Margaret Crow Collection of Asian Art.

 Overview · Academics · The Museum Experience · Faculty · Student Experiences · Contact · TCU